j8ck1632/white-box-vs-black-box-kd-llms/maybe/README.md

 ### Step 1: Pre-compute Teacher Data (Offline)

 Run the offline teacher data generation script.
-This runs the teacher model once on all datasets and saves the outputs:
+This streams the datasets through the teacher model on your local machine (no Ray required) and saves compressed outputs:

 ```bash
 python offline_teacher_data.py